szalik-rg351/es-theme-351elec-carbon/readme.txt

 ─██████████████─██████████████─██████████─██████████████─██████████████─██████████████─██████████████─
 ──────────────────────────────────────────────────────────────────────────────────────────────────────

-Hello i make exclusive edit for 351ELEC.
-All images was optimized for screeen with many upgrades of quality.
+Hello, I’ve made exclusive edit for 351ELEC.
+All images were optimized for the RG351 screen which improve their quality.
-Logos get it own treatment too, to be more readable and better aesthetic.
+Logos received the same improvements too, to improve readability and consistent aesthetic.
-The console and controller view was removed as it look like a**.
+The console and controller views were also removed.

 Thanks for Jetup13 for some of his changes for ArkOs :)